-Most city water is pumped from an aquifer or lake and, although it is treated by the city, approximately 2% has been treated for in-home use.
+Most city water comes from an aquifer or lake.
+Although the city treats this water source, only 2% is for in-home use.
 The remaining 98% is for industrial or municipal use.
-The City may have treated this household water to a very high degree; that meets or exceeds the EPA standards however; after being treated it may still need to travel through miles of pipe to reach your home.
+The City may have treated this household water to a degree that meets or exceeds the EPA standards.
+After treament, it may still need to travel through miles of pipe to reach your home.

 Well Water Facts

-There are over 30,000 pesticides that have been commonly used that are made from 600 chemical compounds – all potentially ending up in our water supply.
-Every year millions of gallons of hazardous chemical wastes are dumped into our environment.
+There are over 30,000 common pesticides derivative from 600 chemical compounds – all potentially ending up in our water supply.
+Every year society dumps millions of gallons of hazardous chemical wastes into our environment.
 Our landfills, ponds, pits and lagoons in the U.S. contain some of the most dangerous substances known with the potential of soaking into our land and reaching our water supply.

 Bottled Water Facts

-Yes, bottled water has a higher price, but in many cases it is preferred over the city water due to its low level of maintenance and high quality and drink ability.
+Yes, bottled water has a higher price, but most times we prefer it over the city water because of its low level of maintenance and high quality and drink ability.
 According to the Beverage Marketing Corporation, the wholesale cost of domestic, non-sparkling bottled drinking water was $1.21 per gallon in 2011 compared to $6 per gallon for drinking water sold in 20 ounce bottles, which are also worse for the environment.
 Learn about the bottled water process at Gordon Water.

 Signs of Poor Water Quality

-- A rotten egg or sulfur smell often signifies the presence of hydrogen sulfide and can produce a salty taste.
-This is often caused by bacteria growing in drains, water heaters, wells, or on the inside of pipes.
+- A rotten egg or sulfur smell often signifies hydrogen sulfide and can produce a salty taste, which results from bacteria growing in drains, water heaters, wells, or on the inside of pipes.

 - Earthy or musty tastes or odors are often a sign of decaying organic matter in the water source or plumbing.

-- The smell and taste of chlorine is often present in city water due to the disinfection process.
-It can be more common in areas with a lower quality of water source.
+- The smell and taste of chlorine is often present in city water for the disinfection process.
+It can be more common in areas with a lower quality of a water source.
 Bottled drinking water or reverse osmosis systems are ideal ways to remove this flavor or avoid it.

 - Metallic smells or tastes can be a sign of mercury, copper, lead, arsenic, or iron in your water.
 This can be from the pipes themselves.